Complete Streets Improvement Projects in Hollywood

 - The FEC Corridor Greenway (Dixie Highway and 21st Avenue) from Pembroke Road to Sheridan Street

 - Tyler Street from Young Circle to Dixie Highway

 - Federal Highway from Pembroke Road to Sheridan Street

 - Johnson Street from the C10 canal to US-1

 - Johnson Street from 56th Avenue to 64th Avenue

 Hollywood Boulevard "Complete Streets" Improvement Project

 In May 2013, the City successfully applied for a grant from the Broward Metropolitan Planning Organization (MPO) for a "Complete Streets" project along Hollywood Boulevard from City Hall to Dixie Highway.
 The City was awarded a grant for approximately $6.8 million with the caveat that the design incorporates "Complete Streets" guidelines.
-The design schedule was from 2014-2015 with construction scheduled to take place in 2017-2018.
-This project will be Broward County MPO's flagship project which will serve as a model for future County "Complete Streets" endeavors.
+The design schedule was from 2014-2015 with construction scheduled to take place 2017-2019.
+This project is the Broward County MPO's flagship project which will serve as a model for future County "Complete Streets" endeavors.
 Watch the video to learn more about the Broward MPO.